omarcostahamido/PVM/README.md

 On the Control Machine, download Max 8 [here](https://cycling74.com/downloads) and install it.
 This will allow you to run the Control Interface (see <a target="_self" href="#control-machine">Control Machine</a> section below).

-### [Optional]Network Time Protocol(NTP)
+### [Optional] Network Time Protocol (NTP)

 NTP is intended to [synchronize](https://en.wikipedia.org/wiki/Synchronize) all participating computers within a few [milliseconds](https://en.wikipedia.org/wiki/Millisecond).
 The system time may not be so precisely synchronized between different Raspberry Pi's, which may have an impact on the playback of high frame rate videos.

-To use NTP to sync all Raspberry Pis' time in the local network, please follow the section [Configure NTP Client to be Time Synced with the NTP Server](https://web.archive.org/web/20221112203702/https://rishabhdevyadav.medium.com/how-to-install-ntp-server-and-client-s-on-ubuntu-18-04-lts-f0562e41d0e1).
+To use NTP to sync all Raspberry Pis' time in the local network, please follow the guide [Configure NTP Client to be Time Synced with the NTP Server](https://web.archive.org/web/20221112203702/https://rishabhdevyadav.medium.com/how-to-install-ntp-server-and-client-s-on-ubuntu-18-04-lts-f0562e41d0e1).

 ## Running

 ### Raspberry Pi devices

-On each Pi device, start the script
+On each Pi device, start the script using the terminal

 ```bash
 cd PVM